ahmed025566/Leaderboard/README.md

 > In this project you can see that it has the following

-- It has a nice list of Scores that was added dynamicly using javascript.
+- It has a function to posy the data to external API and to empty the input fields.
-- There is a refesh button that referesh the page when you click on it.
+- It has a nice function to get the data from the API and to add Cool styling for the elements (scores) based in the index of that element in the array.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->